 Finally, the project serves as a pilot research for a subsequent five year research programme, which will be up-scaled to include solar PV, concentrated solar power (CSP) and hydro-power, and additional countries in SSA, such as Ethiopia, Kenya, Ghana and Malawi.

 The TENTRANS project aims at understanding the development impacts of RE tendering schemes, and at providing input to improved policies and inclusive implementation by private sector actors.
-After one year, researchers in all WPs are in the process of literature review, data-collection and preliminary analysis, and have engaged with a number of important stakeholders in SA, DK and internationally.
-The project aims at producing six research papers, and so far one working paper has been published, and two research papers have been submitted to leading international journals, while three others are at an advanced draft stage.
+After two years, researchers in all WPs are in the process of data analysis and write up of research papers and policy briefs, and are engaging with a number of important stakeholders in SA, DK and internationally.

 The project aimed at producing five research papers.
 So far two journal papers are published, and three papers are submitted to high ranking journals.
 Further, we have published three working papers, and in the process of drafting four journal papers.
 TENTRANS researchers have hosted and participated in several SA, DK and international workshops and conferences, published newspaper articles, a podcast and presented at a webinar.
 Finally, capacity has been built locally through joint fieldwork and publications, an internal research seminar and presentation at the Windaba 2019 side event.Go back to all projects